Knottingley Town Hall West Yorkshire Ghost Hunt

-Knottingley Town Hall is reported to be rife with ghostly Activity and this may well be due to the fact it has been built on the site of a Medieval Monastery.
+Knottingley Town Hall is reported to be rife with ghostly Activity, which may well be because it was built on the site of a Medieval Monastery.
 Ghost hunts at the old town hall are not for faint-hearted as poltergeist activity is expected.
-Knottingley Town hall Opened in 1865 and has been witness to tragedies and fatal accidents.
-Many people believe that a young boy was believed to have fallen down the rear staircase to his death at this location.
-Reports of two ladies casually walking around the building dressed in wartime clothes has been reported on many occasions, Reports of previous employee and a man in a flat cap are all regular ghostly sightings at Knottingley Town Hall.
-Strange unexplained thuds, doors slamming shut, as well as voices are regular paranormal phenomena encountered here.
+Knottingley Town hall was Opened in 1865 and witnessed tragedies and fatal accidents.
+Many people believe that a young boy was supposed to have fallen on the rear staircase to his death at this location.
+Reports of two ladies casually walking around the building dressed in wartime clothes have been reported on many occasions; reports of a previous employee and a man in a flat cap are all regular ghostly sightings at Knottingley Town Hall.
+Strange unexplained thuds, doors slamming shut, and voices are periodic paranormal phenomena encountered here.
 Dare you join us on this overnight ghost hunt.

-Knottingley Town Hall was built in 1865, in a town that was already soaked in history.
+Knottingley Town Hall was built in 1865 in a town already soaked in history.

-During the three Sieges of Pontefract Castle, Oliver Cromwell took residence in the town, which was originally an Anglo-Saxon settlement, although the ancient monument of Ferrybridge shows it had significant indigenous habitation long before that time.
+During the three Sieges of Pontefract Castle, Oliver Cromwell took residence in the town, originally an Anglo-Saxon settlement.
+However, the ancient monument of Ferrybridge shows it had significant indigenous habitation long before that time.

-Knottingley, inextricably linked with Ferrybridge, is a West Yorkshire town whose history is tied to river travel and industry.
-It has managed to retain certain elements of that industrial history as thriving enterprises today, providing employment for many of its combined population of some 17,000.
+Inextricably linked with Ferrybridge, Knottingley is a West Yorkshire town whose history is tied to river travel and industry.
+It has retained some aspects of that industrial history as a thriving enterprise today, employing many of its combined population of 17,000.
 It was originally an Anglo-Saxon settlement, though the ancient monument of Ferrybridge Henge shows it had significant indigenous habitation long before then.